 What is sex addiction?

-It is a set of behaviors or impulses that make the addict’s life unmanageable.
+The signs of sex addiction include a set of behaviors or impulses that make the addict’s life unmanageable.
 It can include compulsive masturbation, pornography, prostitution, exhibitionism, voyeurism, indecent phone calls, child molesting, incest, rape and violence.
 The addict can even abuse healthy forms of sexuality between himself and a committed partner using self-defeating behaviors.
 Diagnosis of Sexual Addiction requires an extensive assessment by a trained mental health professional.
 The following are examples of acting out patterns.

 - Compulsive masturbation